jMonkeyEngine-archive/GSoC_2020/README.md

 | [Mobile Demos](#mobile-demos) | Needs student |              |
 | [Bring your own idea](#bring-your-own-idea) | |

+Students can propose their own idea.
+Please post you idea in the forum.
+You can also look at [past project list](GSoC_2014.md).

 ### General Requirement
 Unless otherwise specified, all projects require some hands-on experience and general familiarity with jME3 as well as intermediate to high level of Java knowledge.